LukeGrahamLandry/franca/examples/circuit/README.md

 ## tc is INCOMPLETE

 - devices
-  - missing: network, hdd, sprite display, sound
+  - missing: network, hdd, sound
   - console: wrong font
   - keyboard: character mode param. click to focus instead of a keybind.
   - display: rotation
   - probes
   - latency ram
+  - initial data from (id number).rom,.hdd file
+  - sprite display: positioning is wrong
+  - dot display: wrong default colour
 - Mul64 high on wasm
-- need to position the displays correctly because they can be tiled
 - bidirectional pins are sketchy
   - using as both input/output depending on a switch probably won't work
   - makes the visualization confusing because i always inline the whole custom component
-- assembler: mnemonics, constants, arithmetic
+- assembler
+  - expressions with spaces in them are wrong
+  - what happens when a label is definied multiple times
 - need a better interface for choosing circuit/programs, showing memory contents
 - pre_read mistakes would be a lot easier to debug if they were made explicit seperate operations in the trace display.
 - dropping file doesn't work in franca-web-playground (even when fixed will be annoying because need to feed it all the custom components individually)